 THE RULES

-Highview Arts Center is proud to produce its second Quick Quills (formerly named the New Play Festival)!
-We are particularly focused on helping the development of new and diverse voices, and are pushing to bring work, new writers, and new theatre artists to the stage, from multiple backgrounds and experiences.
+Highview Arts Center is proud to produce its 4th Quick Quills 10-minute Play Festival!
+We are focused on the development of new voices and are looking to bring new works, writers, and theatre artists to the stage.
 We will find a director and actors to perform your play, and you can watch it live on our stage.

-The 3rd annual Quick Quills will take place in the Highview Arts Center March 13-23, 2025, which each show chosen receiving 8 performances.
-That's right, we added a second weekend!
+The 4th annual Quick Quills will take place in the Highview Arts Center March 13-22, 2026.

 We are excited to give your work a World Premier!